 Applicants must be aged 16 or over and either be seeking employment or looking to improve their career prospects through training or further education.
 Please note that no money will be paid directly to individual applicants.

 Eligibility: Applicants must be aged 16 or over and live in the Allenton Big Local area.
-They will need to complete, sign and submit an application form which will be considered by the Allenton Big Local Employment Sub Group panel.
+They will need to complete, sign and submit an application form which will be considered by the Allenton Big Local Bursary Scheme panel.

 The process: Applications are considered on an individual basis by a small panel made up of members of the Allenton Big Local Training and Employment sub-group.
 Any financial support provided will be paid to a third party provider, and not to the applicant directly.
 Allenton Big Local will pay invoices for courses submitted by organisations such as Derby Adult Learning, Derby College, the University of Derby or another recognised education or training provider.
 Support for childcare or carer services will paid on receipt of invoices from a registered childminder, day nursery or care service provider.
 Other expenses will be considered and administered on a case by case basis.